kingfree/voice-changer/docs_i18n/README_en.md

 ## Disclaimer

 We are not responsible for any direct, indirect, consequential, or special damages arising from the use or inability to use this software.

+## Rust/Vue Prototype
+A minimal prototype using Rust for the backend and Vue for the frontend is available in the `rust_vue` directory.